Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Right Turn at 4.3 Kilometer WaymarkRight Turn at 4.3 Kilometer Waymark

-In just under 300 meters, cross over the AC-440 and pick up a quiet road to the next landmark San Roque Church.
+After just under 300 meters, cross over the AC-440 and pick up a quiet road to the next landmark San Roque Church.

 Cross Over the AC-440 Toward San Roque ChurchCross Over the AC-440 Toward San Roque Church

-In another 1/4 kilometer, arrive at the lovely chapel of San Roque Moraime.
+In another 1/4 kilometer, arrive at the lovely Chapel of San Roque Moraime.
 The good news is that this is the top of the final climb of day three on your Camino Finisterre to Muxía, at 22.6 kilometers total

 You are at the 3.72 kilometer marker, shown in the photo below.
 While we walked along, marvelous views of the sea open up.
 When we stopped to savor the moment, I was so very grateful that not only were we under 4.0 kilometers, but that it was all downhill from here!
 I breathed a deep sigh of relief!
 Hallelujah!